dawid13dr/Learning-1/README.md

 # Portfolio
 ## About me
-My name is Justyna Gąsior.
-I became intrested in software testing.
-My interests in software testing include exploring functionality, checking compatibility, and analyzing performance.
-As a junior tester, I am seeking opportunities to develop my skills in a dynamic IT environment.
+My name is Dawid Ryś.
+My fascination with IT is an interest in the possibilities offered by modern technology.
+I plan to develop my skills in this field and be a part of it dynamic world of technology
 ## Communication and Teamwork
-My interpersonal skills are crucial in teamwork.
-As someone open to constructive criticism, I can effectively communicate with various team members, contributing to efficient collaboration and solving project challenges.
+I have the ability to convey information clearly and listen effectively, which allows me to understand the needs and perspectives of other people.
+I am an active participant in teamwork, I can cooperate with other group members, plan activities and achieve common goals.
+Thanks to my communication skills and teamwork, I can contribute effectively to achieving goals.
 ## Commitment to Development
-I am ready to continue developing my skills by participating in training, attending industry conferences, and experimenting with new testing tools and methods.
-My goal is to continually enhance my qualifications to become an increasingly valuable member of the team.
+I have the ability to constantly learn and improve in various areas.
+In teamwork, I am actively involved in searching for new ideas and solutions that can contribute to achieving better results.
+I am ready to take on challenges and learn new ways of doing things to constantly develop my skills and competences.
 ## Learned Programs
 ### Jira
 ### SQL